Download and install an Orchestrator Appliance by deploying it from a template.

-- Select the options that you want to enable and set the initial password for the root user account.
+- (Optional) : Select the options that you want to enable and set the initial password for the root user account.

-Your initial password must be at least eight characters long.Important:
+Your initial passwords must be at least eight characters long, and must contain at least one digit, special character, and uppercase letter.Important:

 The password for the root account of the Orchestrator Appliance expires after 365 days.
 You can increase the expiry time for an account by logging in to the Orchestrator Appliance as root, and running